Azure-Samples/AzureMapsCodeSamples/.github/ISSUE_TEMPLATE.md

 ### This issue is for a: (mark with an `x`)
 ```
 - [ ] bug report -> please search issues before submitting.
-If this issue is specific to the Azure Maps platform and not a sample itself, please raise this on the [stakeoverflow forums (azure-maps)](https://stackoverflow.com/questions/tagged/azure-maps)
+If this issue is specific to the Azure Maps platform and not a sample itself, please raise this on the forums: https://stackoverflow.com/questions/tagged/azure-maps
 - [ ] feature request
-- [ ] documentation issue or request - Raise this on the [stakeoverflow forums (azure-maps)](https://stackoverflow.com/questions/tagged/azure-maps)
+- [ ] documentation issue or request - Raise this on the forums: https://stackoverflow.com/questions/tagged/azure-maps
 - [ ] regression (a behavior that used to work and stopped in a new release)
 ```